lieszkol/november-gallery/README.md

 Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery) as well as [Swiper](https://idangero.us/swiper/).

+This is an abridged version of the full documentation called the November Gallery Cookbook.

 # Features:

 - ~~Four~~ Five components included: